cloudevents/spec/spec.md

      of events on behalf of consumers.
    - Transcoding, like encoding in MsgPack after decoding from JSON
-   - Transformation that changes the event's structure, like mapping from a proprietary format to Cloud Events, while preserving the identity and semantic integrity of the event.
+   - Transformation that changes the event's structure, like mapping from a proprietary format to CloudEvents, while preserving the identity and semantic integrity of the event.
    - Instant "push-style" delivery to interested consumers.
    - Storing events for eventual delivery, either for pick-up initiated